Pale Rider: Reception

-Box office

 Pale Rider was released in the United States in June 1985 and became one of the highest-grossing Westerns of the 1980s, grossing $41,410,568 against a $6,900,000 budget.
 It was the first mainstream Hollywood Western to be produced after the massive financial failure of Heaven's Gate (1980).

-Critical response

-On Rotten Tomatoes the film has an approval rating of 93% based on reviews from 29 critics.
+On Rotten Tomatoes the film has an approval rating of 94% based on reviews from 31 critics.
+The site's consensus states: "Nearly a decade after The Outlaw Josey Wales, Clint Eastwood returns as a director to the genre that made his name with this elegant, spiritual Western that riffs on the classic Shane."
 On Metacritic the film has a score of 61% based on reviews from 13 critics, indicating "generally favorable reviews".

-The review in The New York Times praised Clint Eastwood's performance: "This veteran movie icon handles both jobs [lead actor and director] with such intelligence and facility I'm just now beginning to realize that, though Mr. Eastwood may have been improving over the years, it's also taken all these years for most of us to recognize his very consistent grace and wit as a film maker," concluding that "it's so evocative of a fabled time and place that it never allows the movie to self-destruct in parody.
+In his review in The New York Times, Vincent Canby praises Clint Eastwood's performance: "This veteran movie icon handles both jobs [lead actor and director] with such intelligence and facility I'm just now beginning to realize that, though Mr. Eastwood may have been improving over the years, it's also taken all these years for most of us to recognize his very consistent grace and wit as a film maker," concluding that "it's so evocative of a fabled time and place that it never allows the movie to self-destruct in parody.
 Pale Rider is the first decent western in a very long time."